carsrule3/FireOS-/README.md

 # FireOS-
 FireOS is a a OS was made on linux ubuntu you can download ubuntu from this link https://ubuntu.com/download/desktop

-apps came with FireOS is firefox and  sotify
+apps came with FireOS is firefox and Spotify

-games came with FireOS ppsspp Emulator
+this OS foce just a browser thats it like chromeOS